Zeeksey/voltservers2/replit.md

 # Overview

 This is a full-stack game server hosting platform called "GameHost Pro" built with modern web technologies.
 The application provides a comprehensive interface for users to browse games, view pricing plans, check server status, and access Minecraft-specific tools.
 It features a sleek gaming-themed design with a focus on performance and user experience.

+The platform now includes individual game pages with detailed hosting information, individual blog post pages for content marketing, and complete professional pages including hardware specifications, about page, support center, and contact information to establish business credibility.
 The platform now includes WHMCS integration for client portal functionality, live server querying for demo servers, and a promotional banner system.

 # User Preferences